VonHeikemen/devlog/content/tools/simple-neovim-config.md

 ## The LSP client

-Neovim's LSP client is the thing that enables the nice IDE-like features people like so much.
+Neovim's LSP client is the thing that enables the nice IDE-like features.
 Things like go to definition, rename variable, inspect function signature.
 You get the idea.
 But this "client" doesn't work on its own, it needs a server.
 In this case a "server" is an external program that implements the [LSP specification](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/).
 If you want to know more details about LSP and language servers, watch this video by TJ DeVries: [LSP explained (5 min)](https://www.youtube.com/watch?v=LaS32vctfOY).

 What do we need to do here?
 We follow these 3 steps.